ibm-garage/node-garage-utils/README.md

 # Garage Utilities for Node

-This module provides a number of common utilities for Node/Express applications at the Bluemix Garage.
+This module provides a number of common utilities for Node/Express applications at the IBM Cloud Garage.

 ## Installation